Eliezer Berkovits: Life

 Berkovits wrote 19 books in English, Hebrew, and German, and lectured extensively in those languages.
-His writings deal with basic issues of faith, spirituality and law in the creative dialogue between religion and modernity, with an emphasis on halakha in the State of Israel and on halakha relating to marriage and women.
-His thought is in essence a philosophy of morality and history for contemporary society.
+His writings deal with basic issues of Jewish faith, spirituality, and law in a creative dialogue between religion and modernity, with an emphasis on Halakha in the affairs of the Jewish state and on Halakha concerning Jewish marriage and women.
+His thought is, in essence, a philosophy of morality and history for contemporary Jewish society.

 Philosophy

 The core of his theology is the encounter as an actual meeting of God and human at Mount Sinai.
 The encounter is paradoxical in that it transcends human comprehension, yet it demonstrates that God cares about human beings.
 He teaches that once human beings know God cares for them, they can act in ways that seek meaning, accept responsibility for their actions, and act with righteousness toward others.
 This implies the keeping of the commandments, ethical concern for others, and building the State of Israel.
 From "The Paradox of the Encounter" in God, Man, and History (1965):

 Berkovits also insisted that God must be an Agent independent from Man, in opposition to pantheistic or panentheistic notions of "all is in God" or "God is in all".
 On Berkovits' analysis, such notions run completely contrary to the foundations of the Jewish faith.
 For a religious relationship of any kind to exist, at the very least there must be separation between man and God.
 Thus, notions of "mystical union" must be utterly rejected: